gieemek/Sun-and-Moon-script-for-Habpanel/README.md

 2. wind angle	- draws the wind arrow with given angle.
 Should be number between 0 – 360 degrees.
 3. debug		- runs script in debug mode

-Note: It is necessary to specify the preceding parameters if you want to use the following ones.
+Note: Number and order of parameters are arbitrary.

 #### Example:
 Ad.1 Update of SVG file without wind arrow: